exercism/website-copy/tracks/javascript/exercises/resistor-color/mentoring.md

 You can check (and share) the performance on both solutions following this [jsPerf](https://jsperf.com/resistor-color-perf).
 The performance is barely different (~4%) for the size of data on this exercise.

+You should ask the student to justify their decision; these are some discussion points you can use:

+* O(N) for small numbers doesn't matter at all.
+* Solutions with hash tables instead simple arrays comes with additional costs: Maintenance and increased complexity.
-You should ask the student to justify and discuss their decision; make them aware that the exercise is intentionally easy and straighforward.
-Also make sure they see the value of writting code *in context*, in other words, **not** to over engineer
+* Learn about the value of writting code *in context*, in other words, **not** to over engineer to soon.
+* The exercise is **intentionally** easy and straighforward.

 The solution proposed by the student could following these lines: